IDIASLab/PATHS/README.md

 Agent-Based Modeling of Homelessness Pathways

 ## Introduction
 PATHS is a research project focused on simulating and analyzing homelessness pathways using agent-based modeling techniques.
-The goal is to better understand the dynamics of homelessness.
+The goal is to gain a deeper understanding of the dynamics of homelessness.
+This repository contains the code for the paper titled ``PATHS: Agent-Based Modeling of Homelessness Pathways" by Nowshin Tasnim, Khandker Sadia Rahman, and
+Charalampos Chelmis.

 ## Features
 - Agent-based simulation of homelessness pathways.